-Small hit from unseasonably low wind speeds in Q4 2016 may have reversed in Q1 2017 JLEN has reported that the final quarter of 2016 saw particularly low and unseasonal wind speeds across the UK.
+JLEN has reported that the final quarter of 2016 saw particularly low and unseasonal wind speeds across the UK.
 This meant that generation across the wind portfolio was about 25% below expectations in that quarter (the previous couple of quarters had been in-line with budget).
 The net impact on the NAV was 0.4p per share.
-The situation reversed in the first quarter of 2017 when wind speeds were higher than usual.
+The situation reversed in Q1 2017 when wind speeds were higher than usual.
 Over the year to 31 March 2017, electricity generated by the wind portfolio was 15% below budget.